Hyper Light Drifter: Development

 Several patches have been applied to the game since its initial release.
 One of these patches made the game slightly easier, in response to feedback about the game's difficulty.
 This patch made a number of minor changes to the game, most notable of which was the addition of a brief period of invincibility when the player uses the Dash mechanic.
 The reduction in difficulty led to debate within the game's fan community, split between those who liked the new patch, and those who preferred the old, more challenging version.
 Three days after this patch, the developers re-balanced the game to add back some of the difficulty.

 A mode featuring two-player co-op gameplay was planned during the initial development of the game and was intended to be a feature at launch, but it was cut due to time constraints.
 On April 27, a beta version of the co-op mode was released.
 An update that went live on May 5 fully implemented the co-op multiplayer feature in the game.

 In September 2016, Preston announced that they had to cancel the planned Wii U and PlayStation Vita versions, offering those backers the ability to redeem the game on another system or be refunded if desired.
 Preston cited issues with rebuilding the game from the ground up on these systems due to issues with GameMaker Studio on these platforms, noting that it took six months to get the game ported to PlayStation and Xbox.
 Preston also had further concerns on his own health, putting his well-being as a priority.

 After Preston's announcement, Abylight Studios got in contact with him to help, which resulted in the collaboration between Heart Machine and Abylight Studios for an adaptation and publication of Hyper Light Drifter for the Nintendo Switch.
 Abylight Studios worked closely with YoYo Games, the developer of the game development software GameMaker Studio, which was used to create Hyper Light Drifter.
-On September 6, 2018, Hyper Light Drifter: Special Edition was launched for the Nintendo Switch featuring exclusive content, such as the Tower Climb challenge.
+On September 6, 2018, Hyper Light Drifter: Special Edition was launched for the Nintendo Switch featuring exclusive content, such as the Tower Climb challenge, a bonus boss, two extra weapons and an extra outfit.